godspeed1989/bit_file/readme.md

 * write file/stdstr in bit(s)/byte(s).

 ###NOTICE
-1. The bitfile only can be 'just READ' or 'just WRITE'
+1. The bitfile only can be 'just READ' or 'just WRITE'.
+   You can convert WRITE to READ mode using `write_to_read`.
-2. The whole process is little-endian, not matter byte or bit, that is, read/write from low byte/bit to high byte/bit
+2. The whole process is little-endian, not matter byte or bit, that is, read/write from low byte/bit to high byte/bit.
 3. The program only run on little-endian mach.
 4. File size couldn't exceed 512MB.